greenbrad/awful-docs/pages/docs/namespaces_and_loading/namespaces.en-US.md

+import Callout from 'nextra-theme-docs/callout' import Link from 'next/link'

 # What's a namespace?

 - Namespaces act as a modular, self-contained scope (**table**) to the identifiers (**variables**) inside of it.
 These identifiers can represent **functions**, **tables**, or **any other value type** in Lua.
 They are essentially **modules** containing all of these things packaged together, in a way that will not interfere with anything outside of them.